Cryptohnic/HSProject-Instagram-Follower-Tracker/README.md

 THIS IS MADE FOR UNIX ONLY
 This program is used to see names of accounts who have followed and who have unfollowed Instagram accounts recently.
+The module that is used doesn't work from time to time.
 This will also work for private accounts under 2 conditions:
 1. You log in with the private account you want to check
 2. The account you use to log in is following the private account you want to check.